05 Sep 2019

 Nowadays enterprises are progressively inclining towards open source frameworks instead of investing in licensed testing tool, especially for digital applications for which open source tools provide excellent support.
 Open source performance tools are loaded with significant features that allow swift automation testing of software applications, including web portals, mobile applications, and APIs.

-HP Unified Functional Testing is and has been an eminent force in the test automation space.
+HP Unified Functional Testing (UFT) is and has been an eminent force in the test automation space.
 However, Selenium seems to be quickly gaining supporters and becoming a more proficient open source entrant for digital applications.
 There are various visible distinctions between every testing tool that makes picking one or the other a forthright decision in most cases.

 Cost: Selenium is a totally free open source download and will always remain like this whereas, UFT requires a license fee for procurement and additional fees for add-ons and upgrades.